Health officials are monitoring a triple threat of respiratory illnesses. Here's how to avoid getting sick

 The Centers for Disease Control and Prevention is reporting a significant rise in emergency room visits due to flu and COVID-19, while RSV infections continue to pose a serious risk — particularly to infants and the elderly.

-Dr. Celine Gounder, a CBS News medical contributor and KFF editor-at-large for public health, said that the U.S. is seeing a flu spike and a rise in COVID-19 hospitalizations.
+Dr. Celine Gounder, a CBS News medical contributor and KFF Health News editor-at-large for public health, said that the U.S. is seeing a flu spike and a rise in COVID-19 hospitalizations.

 "We've had 10,000 people across the U.S. die from COVID since November, so this is definitely not gone," said Gounder.